Dad’s Role in Language Development

 - Toddlers with two supportive parents do best of all (Ryan et al, 2011)

-- Teach your child some new football vocabulary
+- Teach your child some new vocabulary.
+Click here to read our Guide to Vocabulary Teaching.

 - Practice using adjectives (describing words), for example ‘lets make the goal posts wider’ or ‘you’re the blue team.’